 - Bureau of Land Management Sensitive Species

-- Ecosystem-based, adaptive management approach for building climate adaptation strategies to protect threatened and endangered species.
+- Ecosystem-based, adaptive management approach for the protection of threatened and endangered species.

 - Section 7 consultation support and preparation of associated documents such as biological assessments.